mpindera/SpyGame/README.md

 4. Game End: The game ends once the Spy is revealed and the outcome is determined.

-## Code Implementation

-The code in this repository provides a basic implementation of the Spy Game in Kotlin.
-It includes the following components:

-- Player class: Represents a player with a name, role, and assigned place.
-- Role enum: Defines the possible roles (Spy or Place).
-- assignRolesAndPlaces() function: Randomly assigns roles and places to the players.
-- playSpyGame() function: Implements the game logic.

 Feel free to explore the code and modify it as needed for your own implementation.

-## Usage

-To run the Spy Game, you can clone this repository and run the code using a Kotlin compiler or an integrated development environment (IDE) that supports Kotlin.